IBM/buildIT/docs/terraform.md

 ## Create Terraform resources and apply

-1. Execute the tabular-terraform transform executable with your input data folder and output resources folder:
+1. Execute the buildit executable with your input data folder and output resources folder:
 - bin/transform -o resources data
 2. Execute Terraform in your resources folder:
 - terraform fmt